wildfly-extras/wildfly-jar-maven-plugin/examples/jib-layers/README.md

 # JAXRS WildFly bootable jar jib generated image

-We are using the packaged jar support of jib.
+We are using the packaged jar and WAR support of jib.
-This example separates the creation of an hollow bootable jar (inside a base JIB image) from the application image.
-Allowing for efficient application image build.
+This example separates the creation of an hollow bootable jar JIB image from the application JIB image.
+This allows for efficient application image build.
+The bootable jar is built only once.

-NB: you need to update pom.xml with your docker registry to push base image to.
+NB: you need to update server-layer/pom.xml and app-layer/pom.xml files with your docker registry to push base image to.

+* To build the hollow jar JIB image
+** cd server-layer
+** mvn package
-* To build the hollow jar image: mvn package -Pjaxrs-server (The generated image is the FROM image of the application image built in next step).
+(The generated image is the FROM image of the application JIB image built in next step).

-* To build the application image: mvn package -Pjaxrs-app
+* To build the application JIB image
+** cd app-layer
+** mvn package

 * To run: docker run wildfly/jaxrs-jib